2000 European Grand Prix: Qualifying

 Jaguar's Eddie Irvine was baulked by one of the Prost cars en route to eighth.
 Villeneuve in ninth failed to begin a fourth timed lap before qualifying ended.
 Frentzen qualified tenth as Verstappen slowed his first timed lap.
 Button, 11th, bemoaned entering the track earlier than planned for his first timed lap, and slower traffic hampered his final lap.
-A strategic error by the Arrows team left De La Rosa 12th and his teammate Verstappen 14th.
+A strategic error by the Arrows team left De la Rosa 12th and his teammate Verstappen 14th.
 They were separated by Heidfeld who fell from ninth to 13th in qualifying's final moments because he did not start a fourth timed lap.
 Wurz was caught out by the weather change and took 15th.
 Diniz in 16th missed an opportunity to begin his final timed lap and Johnny Herbert's Jaguar was 17th.
 After his race car's electronic management system shut down the gearbox, Jean Alesi in 18th switched to the spare Prost setup for teammate Heidfeld.
 He spun on the wet track and returned to the pit lane to retake his race car until the gearbox failed.
 Zonta qualified 19th because his car's setup slowed him and another driver prevented him from setting his final timed lap because the session ended less than a second before he crossed the start/finish line.
 Sauber's Mika Salo was another driver who missed the cut-off time for his final timed lap and took 20th.
 Because of slower traffic, Gené and his teammate Mazzacane qualified 21st and 22nd, respectively.

 Post-qualifying

 When Heidfeld's car was pushed onto the weighbridge during qualifying, it was discovered to be 2 kg under the 600 kg minimum weight limit.
 This resulted in a one-tenth of a second improvement per lap but had no effect on his qualifying time.
 The Prost squad was summoned to meet the stewards and accepted that the car was underweight.
 The stewards disqualified Heidfeld from the race in accordance with Formula One's Technical Regulations.
 The Prost team filed no appeal.
+Prost stated Gilles Alegeot, Heidfeld's race engineer, had committed an "unforgivable mistake" for not accounting for weight-saving changes elsewhere on the vehicle with the inclusion of additional ballast.